Medically reviewed by Drugs.com. Last updated on Nov 29, 2021.

 Available Dosage Forms:

 Pharmacologic Class: Prostaglandin

-Latanoprost is used to treat certain kinds of glaucoma.
-It is also used to treat a condition called hypertension of the eye.
+Latanoprost eye drops is used to treat certain kinds of glaucoma.
+It is also used to treat a condition called hypertension of the eyealone or together with other medicines to lower pressure inside the eye that is caused by open-angle glaucoma or ocular (eye) hypertension.
 Latanoprost appears to work by increasing the outflow of fluid from the eye.
 This lowers the pressure in the eye.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For latanoprost, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to latanoprost or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.